 In the meantime I attended several courses: New Relic, the ICAgile Certified Professional certification and, during the free time, I studied Project Management and I got the CAPM certification from PMI.

-In my free time I love going to the cinema, doing photography, travelling and meeting new people.
+In my free time I love going to the cinema, doing photography, hiking, travelling and meeting new people.